Farza03/tmp-rules/tmp-rules.md

 - The first 3 bans are issued at the staff member’s discretion.
 - The 4th ban is thirty days.
-- The 5th ban is permanent.
+- The 5th ban and consecutive bans are ninety days.

 Any bans older than 12 months at the time of the new ban being issued are ignored, this 12 month period is the ban cooling-off period.
 Ban extensions are based on the active (less than 12 months old) bans at the time of expiration and will not be altered if a ban goes over the 12 month period while the ban is active.
-If you have at least two active history bans in your ban history, Game Moderators will extend your next ban to a permanent ban, regardless of how many bans you have had in the last year.
-Bans that are extended due to it being your 4th or 5th ban cannot be removed, they are strictly thirty days and permanent.
+If you have at least two active history bans in your ban history, staff will extend your next ban to a ninety days ban, regardless of how many bans you have had in the last year.
+Bans that are extended due to history cannot be removed, they are strictly thirty days and ninety days.

 **§2.9 - Bans issued by the Game Moderation Management**